iamrajee/ros2dashing_moveit_ws/README.md

 ## FAQ

-- **I ran into xyz issue while running above package, what do I do?**
+- **I ran into some issue while running above package, what to do now?**
     - Simply contact me!

 ---